weld/core/examples/se/numberguess/readme.txt

     The message generator for UI messages is injected.

-    This application is started in the usual Web Beans SE way, by observing the ContainerInitialized event.
+    This application is started in the usual Weld SE way, by observing the ContainerInitialized event.

     The initComponents method initializes all of the Swing components.
 Note the use of the msgGenerator.